-Baseball is an old game, with a long and celebrated history.
-But that doesn't mean it won't try something new every now and again.
-That was the idea behind Major League Baseball's Fan Cave , now pushing into the postseason of its second year.
-The basic concept is that selected fans—two in the first year, more in 2012—watch all 2,300-plus Major-League games in the season on a bank of 15 TVs in a New York City building and then they blog, tweet, and post to read more...
+That was the idea behind Major League Baseball’s Fan Cave, now pushing into the postseason of its second year.
+The basic concept is that selected fans—two in the first year, more in 2012—watch all 2,300-plus Major-League games in the season on a bank of 15 TVs in a New York City building and then they blog, tweet, and post to Facebook about it.

 Just that aspect has drawn copious attention, but the league has worked to keep the momentum going, and it has done so.